Q.1. Addition of hydrogen in a substance in a reaction is known as ______ reaction.

 Ans.
 Iron oxide

 Q.5.
-Which substance does get oxidized in rancidity of food?
+Which substance does get oxidized in the rancidity of food?

 Ans.
 Fats present in food.